 The Tiller Girls would have been greatly admired by Demetre Chiparus as he sat in the audience of the cabarets at the famous Paris music halls of Les Folies Bergères or Casino de Paris which provided the subject of much of his work.
 A Tiller line-up could be as many as 32 girls of identical height and weight, dancing in perfect unison with arms linked.
 The Tiller Girls were highly trained and precise; most famous for their high-kicking routines.

 Les Girls comes to Bonhams following a spectacular run of success that the auction house has had with leading works by Demetre Chiparus, including The Dolly Sisters, Almeria and The Finale.

 The vendor's family purchased Les Girls as new during the 1920s from Finnegans Department store in Manchester and have looked after it ever since.
 Bonhams recent success however inspired the family to pass Les Girls on to a new generation of collector.
-The vendor had followed the sale of The Finale online and was impressed by the price realized.
+The vendor had followed the sale of The Finale online and was impressed by the price realised.

 Speaking of Les Girls, Mark Oliver, Bonhams Director of Decorative Arts commented: "The group is in wonderful original condition and this is a testimony to how well the vendor and his family have treasured and cared for the group since purchasing it in the 1920s.
 The demand for key works by Chiparus has been phenomenal at Bonhams over the past 18 months and I look forward to helping clients with their enquiries once the group goes on view at our New Bond Street salerooms prior to the auction on June 18th."